HughAndBecky/Hugh-CV/content/project/2010-interdental-approximant.md

 location = []
 math = false
-summary = "An investigation and description of a rare and socially stigmatized speech sound where the tongue protrudes out of the mouth." tags = ["linguistic","Language-Documentation","Phonetics", "Historical-Linguistics", "Austronesian-Linguistics"] title = "Interdental approximant"
+summary = "An investigation and description of a rare and socially stigmatized speech sound where the tongue protrudes out of the mouth." tags = ["linguistic","Language-Documentation","Phonetics", "Interdental approximant", "Historical-Linguistics", "Austronesian-Linguistics", "Descriptive-Phonetics"] title = "Interdental approximant"

 [[url_custom]]